philiprbrenan/horses/README.md

   http://www.appaapps.com/AppaAppsPhotoApp.html

+enter:

+  philiprbrenan/horses

-enter philiprbrenan/horses in the input box and press submit.
+in the input box and press submit.

 If you would like to change this app, sign up for a free GitHub account, clone this project, add Appa Apps as a collaborator and then generate your new app as described above using your repository name instead of mine.